immers-space/immers-app/immers-hubs/README.md

 ### Footnotes

-1. Even 2GB RAM is cutting it close for installs & updates - 4GB is a safer bet if you can.
-Once the install is complete, you can downsize to a basic 1GB RAM server for routine usage
+1. Even 2GB RAM is cutting it close for installs & updates - run after a fresh reboot or use a 4GB server size if you can.
+Once the install is complete, you can downsize to a basic 1GB RAM server for routine usage. **Note**: your hosting provider may not allow downsizing below the original server size.
+For budget hosting, create your server at the 1GB RAM level, temporarily upgrade it to 4GB for the install, and then downsize back to 1GB.
+We're working on reducing the installation memoty requirements to improve this.